Not Another Diet — Introduction

 I was not a heavy child.
 My mother was a real food advocate before that was part of the national consciousness.
 She fed us whole foods with moderate portions and limited our access to junk.
 She was also maniacally focused on beauty and thinness, but that’s a story for a different piece.

 I started putting on weight in my mid-twenties.
 Always just a few pounds a year, year after year.
-Somewhere in my thirties I crossed the 200 pound mark and began to despair.
-It didn’t help that I was mired in a horrible marriage.
+Somewhere in my thirties I crossed the 200-pound mark and began to despair.

 I tried to lose weight for years with the splashy diet-du-jour, but couldn’t stick with anything long enough for it to work.
 If you’ve lost any weight on a diet you have more disciple and willpower than I did.
 I might have lasted four days on the South Beach diet, even less on Atkins.
 I’ve never attempted Keto, but I’m pretty sure the result would have been worse.

 I bought exercise programs and equipment that were abandoned within a week.
 An all-time low was when I spent $250 on a pair of “balancing” shoes because they promised to tone my rear end and get rid of cellulite.
 Of course, they did no such thing.
 You know what does?
 Walking uphill, and that’s free.